-Help Center/ Relational Database Service/ Getting Started/ Getting Started with RDS for MySQL/ Buying a DB Instance and Connecting to It Using a MySQL Client
+Help Center/ Relational Database Service/ Getting Started/ Getting Started with RDS for MySQL/ Buying a DB Instance and Connecting to It Using the mysql Client

-Buying a DB Instance and Connecting to It Using a MySQL Client
+Buying a DB Instance and Connecting to It Using the mysql Client

-After buying a DB instance, you can connect to it using a Linux ECS with a MySQL client installed over a private network.
-This section describes how to access a DB instance from an ECS using a standard MySQL client.
+After buying a DB instance, you can connect to it using a Linux ECS with the mysql client installed over a private network.
+This section describes how to access a DB instance from an ECS using the mysql client.

 This section introduces how to connect to a DB instance with SSL disabled.
 To connect to a DB instance with SSL enabled, see Using MySQL CLI to Connect to an Instance Through a Private Network.